-The Kosmos-321 mission main objectives were the same as for Kosmos-49, but also included some specific tasks, such as confirming the possibility of using magnetometers with optical pumping as a service system for nuclear test explosion control in outer space and a series of atmospheric experiments.
-The mission experimental program was developed by IZMIRAN and Space Research Institute of the Academy of Sciences of the USSR.
-Kosmos-321 operated from January 20 to March 13, 1970, totally 52 days.
-It performed 823 orbits around the Earth and made over 600000 measurements covering 94% of the Earth's surface.
-It had an orbit with inclination of 71°, nodal period of 92 min, apogee of 507 km and perigee of 280 km.
+IZMIRAN and the Space Research Institute of the Russian Academy of Sciences.
+Kosmos-321 operated from 20 January to 13 March 1970, 52 d in total.
+It performed 823 orbits around the Earth and made over 600 000 measurements covering 94 % of the Earth's surface.
+It had an orbit with an inclination of 71°, nodal period of 92 min, apogee of 507 km, and perigee of 280 km.
 During the mission the apogee decreased from approximately 500 to approximately 300 km.
 In the available data the apogee runs from 470 to 315 km.

 Measurements were performed with 2 s sampling.
-The primary examination of data showed that it contains strong interference (up to 20 nT) presumably from thermocurrents in sensor fixing device.
+The primary examination of data showed that they contain strong interference (up to 20 nT) presumably from thermocurrents in the sensor fixing device.
 (The effect of thermocurrents was reproduced on the fixing device similar to that of Kosmos-321.)
-This interference exhibits itself as a gap in measured magnetic field absolute values every time the sensor used for measurement was changed (see Fig. 8).
-For this reason the catalog contains data for only limited number of orbits, a total of 5000 measurements, for which the interference has approximately sinusoidal form and was eliminated from data upon data processing at IZMIRAN.
+This interference manifests as a gap in measured magnetic field absolute values every time the sensor used for measurement was changed (see Fig. 8).
+For this reason the catalog contains data for only a limited number of orbits, a total of 5000 measurements, for which the interference has approximately sinusoidal form and was eliminated from data upon data processing at IZMIRAN.
 The "equal squares" method was applied.
-Both raw data and corrected data are presented in the catalogue (Dolginov et al., 1976).
-It should be noted that catalog uses 20 s sampling, not 2 s sampling used during actual measurements.
+Both raw data and corrected data are presented in the catalog (Dolginov et al., 1976).
+It should be noted that the catalog uses 20 s sampling not 2 s sampling used during actual measurements.